Setup Blender 3.50 to work with ACES 1.2 using OpenColorIO (OCIO)

-- Set a system variable for OCIO to this path to use it for all applications that supports it and don’t have an option in the preferences to set the path manually.
+- Set a system variable for OCIO to this path.
+This allows to use it with all applications that supports it and don’t have an option in the preferences to set the path manually.

-- Or start Blender with the variable set only for Blender.
+- Alternatively you can start Blender with the OCIO variable set only for one application.

 - On MacOS I use Automator to create an App called “Blender_ACES”.
 In this app I use a shell script to set the variable and start Blender.

 - For Windows I use a simple .bat file.

-- I didn’t find an easier way to do it.
+- I did not find an easier way to do it.